siondawson/milestone-project-2/readme.md

 ## Favicon

 Favicon.io was used to create a favicon for the site.
 Added to each page of the site to make browser tab easily identifiable.
 The starfleet insignia png from the css lcars template was perfect for this.
-All that was required was to import it to affinity photo, change it's color to black and export.
+All that was required to prepare the image for use as a favicon was to import it to affinity photo, change it's color to black and export.

 ## Wireframes